MishaHusiuk/remote-contoller/README.md

     - Translations
 - Misc
     - Show disconnect button when connection is established instead of Connect - done
-    - UI display what is the name of currently connected computer
+    - UI display what is the name of currently connected computer - done
+    - Web app show users profile picture and logout button - done

     - When electron app gets closed, client app should be notified of connection closed
-    - Web app: show currently logged-in user, and log-out button
+    - Web app: show currently logged-in user, and log-out button Bugs
-    - Web app show users profile picture and logout button - done Bugs
 - Connect window can be opened multiple times - done
 - Close connection window when connection is established - done